isauraAlmar/Personal/README.md

 * Scraping and Combining Public Data.
 * Logging and Log Analysis.

+  (HERE I HAVE TO EXPLAIN THAT IS DOCUMENT BASE)

 ##### History

 Elasticsearch had the first version released  for Shay Banon in Febrary 2010.
 Shay Banon had a scalability issue with Compass and he decide to rewrite and used a common interface, JSON over HTTP, suitable for programming languages other than Java as well.